-This report provides the information necessary to install Version 7.5 of Icon on computers running UNIX.
+This report provides the information necessary to install Version 8 of Icon on computers running UNIX.
 For other operating systems, see [2].
-If you previously installed Version 6 of Icon, you will find a number of minor changes in the installation procedure for Version 7.5.
-Be careful, particularly with respect to paths as described in this report.
-The installation procedure for Version 7.5 is essentially the same as for Version 7.0.
+The installation process for Version 8 is very similar to that for Version 7.5.

 The implementation of Icon is designed so that it can be installed, largely automatically, on a variety of computers running different versions of UNIX.
 This is accomplished by providing configuration information that tailors the installation to specific computers and versions of UNIX.
-As of the date given on the cover of this report, the following configurations were included in the distribution:
+Appendix A contains a list of supported configurations.